LucasSidequest/BitBot---A-Free-Crypto-Trading-Bot/README.md

-# BitBot---A-Free-Crypto-Trading-Bot
+### BitBot - A Free Crypto Trading Bot

-# Crypto trading bot wrote using Python 3.9.
+Crypto trading bot written using Python 3.9.

- Run your own strategies
- Trade, backtest and live test modes available
+Run your own strategies.
+Trade, backtest, and live test modes available.
+Easily integrate exchanges.
- Easily integrate exchanges

-# Install and configure project:

-Install dependencies
+### Installation (Windows)

+Follow these steps to set up the project on a Windows machine:

+1. Open Command Prompt or PowerShell in your project folder.
+2. Install the required dependencies:

+cmd

 pip install --no-cache-dir -r requirements.txt

+Use code with caution.

+### Configuration

+Before running the bot, you must set up your environment variables:

+1. Create a copy of the template file by running this command:

+cmd

+copy .env.dist .env

+Use code with caution.
+2. Open the newly created .env file in a text editor and fill in your settings.

-# Usage
+### Usage
- Configure by creating a .env file from the .env.dist

-./main.py
+To launch the bot on Windows, use the python command followed by the script name:

+* Standard execution:

+cmd

+python main.py

+Use code with caution.
- You can set particular symbol pair by using an argument
+* Set a particular symbol pair by passing an argument:

-./main.py BTC_EUR
- You can override any env parameter like so
+cmd

-MODE=live ./main.py BTC_EUR
+python main.py BTC_EUR

+Use code with caution.
+* Override an environment parameter on the fly:

+  * Using Command Prompt (CMD):

+cmd

+set MODE=live&& python main.py BTC_EUR

+Use code with caution.
+  * Using PowerShell:

+powershell

+$env:MODE="live"; python main.py BTC_EUR

+Use code with caution.

-# Available modes
+### Available Modes

- "trade" to trade on candlesticks
+* "trade" – Trade based on historical candlesticks.
- "live" to live trade through WebSocket
+* "live" – Live trade in real-time through WebSockets.
- "backtest" to test a strategy for a given symbol pair and a period "import" to import dataset from exchanges for a given symbol pair and a period
+* "backtest" – Test a strategy against historical data for a given symbol pair and period.
+* "import" – Import datasets from exchanges for a given symbol pair and period.